Sakura Kinomoto: Characterization

 Sakura is portrayed as a young girl with magical powers she inherited from Clow Reed.
 Her first power is the oneiromancy and precognition ability to see the future through her dreams which serves as an ideal protection for the protagonist.
-In some of her dreams, Sakura sees the man she loves, Yukito Tsukishiro, and often interacts with him as her brother, Toya, is a classmate of him.
+In some of her dreams, Sakura sees the boy she has a crush on, Yukito Tsukishiro, and often interacts with him as her brother, Toya, is a classmate of him.
 Despite not knowing her late mother due to being too young when she died, Sakura still cares for her based on what her father, Fujitaka, used to tell her.
 Sakura is unaware Toya also possesses magic powers but she keeps it a secret though Toya is clearly able to tell when her sister is making magic.
 Sakura goes through a character arc when Toya is hurt by the spirit of the magic card Mirror.
-As a result, Sakura goes from a passive to a more active characterization in regards to her journey of finding all Clow Cards.
+As a result, Sakura goes from a passive to a more active characterization in regard to her journey of finding all Clow Cards.